 To send the entire script to the console:

 - In RGui, click anywhere in the script window, and then choose EditðRun all.

 - In RStudio, click anywhere in the source editor and press Ctrl+Shift+Enter or click the Source

 Now the entire script can be sent to the R console.
 To do this, click the Source button at the top right corner of the editor window or choose edit→Source.
-The script starts, reaches the point where it asks for input, and then waits for the user to enter the name in the console window.
+The script starts reach the point where it asks for input and then waits for the user to enter the name in the console window.

 9. R Applications